IBM/cloudpakfordata-telco-churn-workshop/workshop/admin-guide/README.md

 ![(☰) Menu -> Collections](../.gitbook/assets/images/connections/conn-menu.png)

-At the overview, click *Add connection*.
+At the overview, click `New connection +`.

 ![Overview page](../.gitbook/assets/images/connections/conn-overview-empty.png)

-Start by giving your new *Connection* a name and select *Db2 Warehouse on Cloud* as your connection type.
+Start by giving your *New connection* a name and select *Db2 Warehouse on Cloud* as your connection type.
 More fields should apper.
-Fill the new fields with the same credentials for your own Db2 Warehouse connection from the previous section .
+Fill the new fields with the same credentials for your own Db2 Warehouse connection from the previous section.

 Click the check box for `Use SSL`.
 Next click `Select file` and navigate to where you converted the SSL certificate for DB2 Warehouse form a `.crt` file to a `.pem` file (probably called DigiCertGlobalRootCA.pem).

-Click `Test Connection` and, after that succeeds, click `Add`.
+Click `Test connection` and, after that succeeds, click `Create`.

 ![Add a Db2 Warehouse on Cloud connection](../.gitbook/assets/images/connections/conn-details.png)